 Are you ready to try out a pompadour fade?
 Here are 10 ways to wear this style:

-Learn how to make a pompadour fade work with a curly style with this easy hack.
+Learn how to make a curly pompadour fade work this hair type by using this easy hack.
 Have your barber cut your curls into a medium-length pompadour and leave your curls to their natural texture and their own devices to create an easy laid-back style.

 2. Styled Waves